Gaëtan Duval

-Sir Charles Gaëtan Duval QC (9 October 1930 – 5 May 1996) was a barrister, statesman and politician from Mauritius who was the leader of the Parti Mauricien Social Démocrate (PMSD).
+Sir Charles Gaëtan Duval QC (9 October 1930 – 5 May 1996) was a Mauritian barrister, statesman, and politician, who was the leader of the Parti Mauricien Social Démocrate (PMSD) political party.

 Early life and education

-Duval was born in Rose Hill on 9 October 1930.
-He was born in an upper middle-class Creole family of mixed ancestry.
+Duval was born in Rose Hill on 9 October 1930 in an upper middle-class Creole family of mixed ancestry.
 His father Charles was a civil servant and his mother Rosina Henrisson (1902-1989) was a housewife.
-In 1933 when Gaëtan was only 3 years old his father died and thus his uncle Raoul raised him.
+In 1933, when Gaëtan was only 3 years old, his father died and his uncle Raoul raised him.
 The young Duval attended Saint-Enfant-Jésus RCA primary school and the Royal College of Curepipe.
 He then travelled abroad to study law at Lincoln's Inn (UK) and at the Faculty of Law of (Paris).
-He then joined the Mauritian Bar to practice as Barrister and became known during high profile cases.
+He then joined the Mauritian Bar to practice as a barrister and became known during high profile cases.